1001-Stanovich-Jon/CS219-Programming-Project-2/README.md

 In each of the above cases, the operands and operations specified in the input file are displayed to the screen, along with the output of the operation.

+#INPUT FILE REQUIREMENTS

+Any operation that expects **two inputs** needs to be formatted as:
+`OPERATION OPERAND_1 OPERAND_2`

+Any operation that expects **one input** needs to be formatted as:
+`OPERATION OPERAND_1`

+Where:
+- `OPERATION` is one of the nine 3-letter operations from the list above
+- `OPERAND_1` and `OPERAND_2` are 32-bit hex numbers of the form `0xXXXXXXXX`
+- Each operation must be on a separate line.

+If two operands are given to an operation expecting one, or one operand is given to an opereation expecting two, an error will result.
+Note that it does not check if there are more than 2 operands, so please be nice.

 ---

 ## Installation
-Install Linux or the windows subsystem.
+Install Ubuntu or the windows subsystem for linux.

 ---

 ## Usage example
-Navigate to build folder
+Navigate to build folder.
+To run with an input file of your choice simply use:
 ```sh
 > make
 > ./main <input file name>
 > make clean
 ```

-For this project the input file is PP2_input.txt, so use
+To run with my input file, which is is PP2_input.txt, use
 ```sh
 > make
 > ./main PP2_input.txt
 > make clean
 ```

 ---